openebs/lvm-localpv/design/lvm/storageclass-parameters/volume_binding_mode.md

 ### Test Plan

-- Provision volume with immediate binding mode.
+- Provision volume with immediate binding mode and verify that volume should get provisioned.
-- Provision volume with delayed binding mode(Volume should be bound only when an application is deployed).
+- Provision volume with delayed binding mode and verify that volume should remain in pending state till application deployed on volume.
 - Provision application with delayed volume binding mode and verify whether pod is scheduled on a node where maximum capacity is available.